 When we are stuck, not taking any action, we often find ourselves wistfully saying if only I had a bit more motivation.
-But motivated to do what?
+But motivation to do what?
 If you are stuck, it’s most likely there are too many unknown’s.
 You’re not sure what you want exactly.
 You may not even be sure where ‘here’ is.
 Or maybe you have a clear goal, even had it for a while, but you’re just not getting any closer to it and don’t know what to try now.

 Why are you procrastinating?